HariOmChadha/MolBTR/README.md

 ### Installation

 Set up conda environment and clone the github repo.
+The code has been tested on Ubuntu 24.04

 - Create a new environment: